Skip to main content

 How Can GINA Inform a More Sophisticated Program Design?

-GINA’s prohibition on using in employment decisions, including the offering of incentives for its disclosure, is a critical protection.
+GINA’s prohibition on using genetic information in employment decisions, including the offering of incentives for its disclosure, is a critical protection.
 However, the existence of this law points to a deeper scientific truth ∞ our genetic makeup significantly influences our health and our response to interventions.

 For example, variations in the FTO gene are strongly associated with obesity and appetite regulation.
 Polymorphisms in the TCF7L2 gene are one of the strongest known genetic risk factors for type 2 diabetes.
 A wellness program that offers a uniform dietary protocol to all employees is ignoring the fact that individuals with different genetic variants will have vastly different metabolic responses to that same protocol.